rohan8789/capstone/README.md

 2. User Login and Signup page with Validation:
    2.1.
 Proper custom validation to restrict invalid input.
    2.2.
+Women/Girls less than 16 cannot register.
+   2.2.
 Data is sent to backend and further saved to database.
    2.3.
 Used transactions to maintain consistency and atomicity of data in case when multipe query statements are involved.
    ![Screenshot (154)](https://github.com/rohan8789/capstone/assets/74501400/744c38ce-f837-4bf9-9bde-da0be6b8aae5)